 In the early days of military aviation, aircraft were rudimentary with limited performance, and usually operated close to the ground.
 But as aircraft performance increased, operating at higher altitudes became possible, enabling air power to extend its reach and influence.
 By the time of WWII, many air operations were conducted at medium-level whilst retaining the ability to operate at low-level for specialized roles, for example Pathfinder target making, or particular targets, for example the Dams Raids.
 This trend looked set to continue after WWII, as operating at higher altitude was perceived to enable aircraft to fly above enemy air defences.
 Both the Vulcan bomber and Lightning interceptor were designed and procured under this strategy.
-However, in the late 50s and early 60s, the introduction by the

-Warsaw Pact of radar-guided surface-to-air and air-to-air missile systems considerably reduced the viability of aircraft operating at medium or high level.
-In 1963, the Vulcan switched to a predominantly low-level role as a means of increasing survivability by using terrain to screen the aircraft from defences, signifying a shift in operating philosophy that subsequently influenced the acquisition of future aircraft such as the Buccaneer and Tornado that were designed specifically to operate in the low-level environment.
-Throughout the Cold War years, the predominantly low-level operating philosophy was adopted by both the UK and other NATO allies and remained unchanged until 1990.
+However, in the late 50s and early 60s, the introduction by the Warsaw Pact of radar-guided surface-to-air and air-to-air missile systems considerably reduced the viability of aircraft operating at medium or high level.
+In 1963, the Vulcan switched to a predominantly low-level role as a means of increasing survivability by using terrain to screen the aircraft from defences.
+This shift in operating philosophy subsequently influenced the acquisition of future aircraft such as the Buccaneer and Tornado that were designed specifically to operate in the low-level environment.
+Throughout the Cold War years, the predominantly lowlevel operating philosophy was adopted by both the UK and other NATO allies and remained unchanged until 1990.

-The invasion of Kuwait by Iraq in 1990 not only saw the formation of large-scale coalition air forces, but it also presented the possibility of air operations against a well-equipped air defence system over very different terrain from northwest Europe.
-Anticipated high levels of anti-aircraft artillery operating in flat desert terrain influenced the air campaign plan, resulting in many roles being moved to the medium-level environment before air operations commenced.
+The invasion of Kuwait by Irag in 1990 not only saw the formation of large-scale coalition air forces, but it also presented the possibility of air operations against a well-equipped air defence system over very different terrain from northwest Europe.
+Denying the Iraqi Air Force the ability to operate necessitated operations at low level.
 Following the achievement of air supremacy and the destruction of the Iraqi air-defence system, all offensive air operations moved to the medium-level environment with many being conducted using 'smart' laser-guided weapons.
 Since this second shift in operating philosophy, most fast-jet air operations have been conducted from medium level, with reduced use of the low-level environment.